PromptForSegCXR: Prompt-Driven Multi-Organ and Multi-Disease Segmentation in Chest X-rays using a Multi-stage Fusion Mechanism: Introduction

-The rest of the paper is structured as follows: Section \ref{sec:Lit_Rev} presents a comprehensive review of related works and analyzes existing research gaps.
-Section \ref{sec: methodology} discusses the dataset, model architecture.
-In section \ref{sec: exp_setup} we explore the experimental setup which includes different hyperparameter tunings, and evaluation metrics employed in our study.
-Section \ref{sec:result} presents our experimental results, and compares the results between our model and other models.
-The paper concludes with a summary of our findings and potential future directions in Section \ref{sec:conclusions}.
+The remainder of this paper is organized as follows.
+Section \ref{sec:Lit_Rev} reviews related work and identifies research gaps.
+Section \ref{sec: methodology} describes the dataset and model architecture.
+Section \ref{sec: exp_setup} outlines experimental settings and evaluation protocols.
+Section \ref{sec:result} presents results and comparative analyses.
+Section \ref{sec:conclusions} concludes the study and suggests future research directions.